 If you are here, we expect that you intend to set up a CoinGate payment option at your enterprise.
 However, for that to happen, first you must verify your merchant account.
 This is a guide to help you achieve it easier.

-Before you can start the verification, first you need to decide whether you want to register as a business or a trader.
+Before you can start the verification, first you need to be sure whether you want to register as a business or a trader.
 It will determine what kind of documents we will ask of you.

-For example, if you are a business owner who wants to implement cryptocurrency payment methods in your store, you must create a business environment by clicking on the “Create a Business Account” button in the right corner of the dashboard.
-However, if you only intend to buy or sell cryptocurrencies from a personal account, you can skip this step and proceed with trader verification.
+For example, if you are a business owner who wants to implement cryptocurrency payment methods in your store, you must create a business environment by clicking on the “Create a Business Account” button in the right corner of the dashboard and proceed with the instructions written below.

 Learn how to verify your account as a trader

 In this article, we will introduce you to the most common documentation required from merchants when passing the full KYC process, cover the most tricky parts, as well as guide you through the whole process step-by-step.

 But first, let’s take a second to understand why verifying your identity is crucial for using our payment processing services.

 Why do I need to verify my identity?

 We ask you to provide your ID (as a managing director or authorized agent of a company) so we could make sure that all of our vendors are legitimate and we are not serving criminals.
 All is done according to the international law that we, as a company, have no choice but to follow.

 Otherwise, we couldn’t provide our services as it would put our company and our clients in jeopardy.
 In other words, there is no way around it if you wish to access merchants tools and fiat settlements with payouts to a bank account.